deyvidoes/deyvidoes/README.md

 ### Hi there 👋🏾💻

 My name is Deyvi!
-I am an android developer who is always excited to learn and try out new things.
+I am an android software engineer who is always excited to learn and try out new things.
 I started learning Java about 10 years ago and started learning Kotlin this year.
 I'm always willing to help so if you need help with anything, send me a dm ✉😁😁

 - 🌱 I’m currently learning data structures and algorithms as well as automated testing
 - 💬 Ask me about Java, Kotlin or anything!